We're available to help you Monday through Friday. We are closed most major holidays.

 VIEW DETAILS Can I buy lottery tickets by mail or online on the Internet?

-Right now, you can buy a subscription online to either Mega Millions or Win for Life if you have a Virginia mailing address.
+Right now, you can buy a subscription online to Mega Millions if you have a Virginia mailing address.
 If you’d prefer to purchase your subscription by mail, you can fill out a hard-copy form; simply request one by visiting the "Contact Us" page .
 We don’t currently offer subscriptions to our other draw games, but we know that’s something lots of folks would like to see!
 So we’re working on it and hope to have a new and improved subscriptions program soon.

 If you don’t have a Virginia mailing address and you'd still like to play our games, you can travel to Virginia and purchase tickets from any Virginia Lottery retailer, or if you happen to know someone who lives in Virginia, you can ask them to purchase tickets for you.